-We reject the “culture wars” of mainstream American politics as a rivalry within the upper-middle class which is irrelevant to our revolutionary struggle.
+We reject the “culture wars” of mainstream Western politics as a rivalry within the upper-middle class which is irrelevant to our revolutionary struggle.
 Anarchist participation in the “culture wars” is an unnecessary distraction from the struggle at hand.
 Irreconcilable cultural differences are best handled through individual autonomy, voluntary association, pluralism and peaceful co-existence where possible.
 Otherwise, secession, local sovereignty, community self-determination, and mutual self-separation should be the rule.
-Contemporary political science and social science research shows that Americans are currently in the process of self-separating into diverse communities oriented towards the specific interests of those of a particular culture, religion, political affiliation, language, occupation, economic values, age, race, ethnicity, sexuality or preferred way of life.
+Contemporary political science and social science research shows that people all around the world are currently in the process of self-separating into diverse communities oriented towards the specific interests of those of a particular culture, religion, political affiliation, language, occupation, economic values, age, race, ethnicity, sexuality or preferred way of life.
 This is how it should be.
 The natural results of people using their freedom of choice are a pluralistic anarchism, or “anarchism without adjectives.”

-We identify as our primary enemies the American regime, the American ruling class and state-capitalist overlords, the international American empire and its accomplices.
+We identify as our primary enemies the international plutocratic empire and its accomplices, the puppet regimes of the empire, their ruling classes and state-capitalist overlords.
 We therefore support self-determination for all peoples throughout the world, and the struggles of all enemies of imperialism.
-We stand in ruthless opposition to the domestic American police state, its prison-industrial complex, therapeutic state, legal caste, and the institutions responsible for the dissemination of its propaganda, from the state-licensed media to the state-run educational system.
-We further oppose the ideology of Political Correctness embraced by totalitarian Left which has been appropriated by the forces of liberal-capitalism as the current manifestation of its ideological superstructure.
-Against this ruling class vision, we offered an alternative vision that is anti-authoritarian, non-Marxist, non-militarist, anti-racist, anti-fascist, and decentralist.
+We stand in ruthless opposition to the domestic police state, its prison-industrial complex, therapeutic state, legal caste, and the institutions responsible for the dissemination of its propaganda, from the state-licensed media to the state-run educational system.
+We further oppose the ideology of Political Correctness embraced by totalitarian Left (the legacy of Jacobinism, Bolshevism, and Stalinism) which has been appropriated by the forces of liberal-capitalism as the current manifestation of its ideological superstructure.
+Against this ruling class vision, we offered an alternative vision that is anti-authoritarian, non-Marxist, non-militarist, non-racist, non-fascist, non-statist, and decentralist.